Barry Evans (actor)

-Barry Joseph Evans (18 June 1943 – 9 February 1997) was an English actor.
+Barry Joseph Evans (18 June 1943 – c.
+9 February 1997) was an English actor.
 He was best known for his appearances in British sitcoms such as Doctor in the House and Mind Your Language.

-Biography

-Early life
+Early life and education

+Barry Evans was born in Guildford, Surrey, to Ruby Evans, who was unmarried, and an unidentified father, possibly a Canadian army serviceman, who was stationed in the UK during World War Two.

+He lived with his mother until the age of four, but was placed into a residential nursery, and later an orphanage, when Ruby became engaged and later married John Balch, who was not willing to become a father to another man's child.
+With his grandmother unable to take responsibility for raising Barry in Ruby's absence, he never saw his mother again.

-Born in Guildford, Surrey, Evans was educated at the primary and secondary orphanage boarding schools run by the Shaftesbury Homes, first at Fortescue House School in Twickenham, and then at Bisley Boys' School in Bisley, Surrey.
+Evans was educated at the primary and secondary orphanage boarding schools run by the Shaftesbury Homes, first at Fortescue House School in Twickenham, and then at Bisley Boys' School in Bisley, Surrey.
 His acting ability was recognised at an early age and he often played the leading roles in school plays.
 He briefly lived in Yalding in Kent before moving to London.
-Evans attended the Italia Conti Academy and later won a John Gielgud Scholarship to study at the Central School of Speech and Drama.
+Evans won a John Gielgud Scholarship to study at the Central School of Speech and Drama.

 Career

-Evans had three minor roles in National Theatre productions at the Old Vic in the 1960s: a Peruvian Indian in Schaffer's The Royal Hunt of the Sun, three small roles in Ostrovsky's The Storm, and a coffee boy in Shakespeare's Much Ado About Nothing.
+Evans had three minor roles in National Theatre productions at the Old Vic in the 1960s: a Peruvian Indian in Peter Shaffer's The Royal Hunt of the Sun, three small roles in Alexander Ostrovsky's The Storm, and a coffee boy in Shakespeare's Much Ado About Nothing.
 One of his first film credits was the lead role in Clive Donner's film Here We Go Round the Mulberry Bush (1968) where he was cast as Jamie McGregor, a teenager who finds it difficult to lose his virginity.
 Photoplay magazine called Evans a "bright and exciting new actor", and The Sunday Telegraph described his screen debut as "brilliant".

 Here We Go Round the Mulberry Bush represented a breakthrough in a number of technical features: the script, the photography and the filming techniques.
 Jamie McGregor speaks his thoughts.
 The soundtrack mainly contained songs performed by The Spencer Davis Group and Traffic.
 The film was listed to compete at the 1968 Cannes Film Festival, but the Festival was cancelled that year.
 The film saw the beginning of a long friendship between Barry Evans and the director, Clive Donner, whom Evans regarded as one of his best friends.
 He worked with Donner again in 1969 in the historical epic Alfred the Great.

 In 1969, Evans appeared alongside Roddy McDowall in an episode of the series Journey to the Unknown entitled "The Killing Bottle", as the innocent accomplice of a man planning to murder his brother for an inheritance, but who survives both brothers.